5 Common Causes of Air Conditioner Water Leaks

 As the air inside the evaporator coils becomes too cold, the coils freeze, causing ice to build in and on the device.
 When the ice melts, water drips and a leak occurs.
 A clogged duct isn’t the only reason your air conditioner could be freezing up.
 Thus, see if there are any other potential reasons for why the air conditioner is freezing.

 Most filters are designed to last between one and two months, however, it depends where you live.
-Our friends at McQuillan Brothers, Twin Cities Cooling Company, have customers who do not need to change it as frequently since AC’s aren’t in use as much in cooler temperatures.
+Customers who do not need to change it as frequently since AC’s aren’t in use as much in cooler temperatures.
 Additionally, check the filters more often to ensure leak prevention, particularly when the device is in heavy use.
 However, rotating the filter on a daily basis will avoid a slew of problems and improve the efficiency of your AC.

 4. Incorrect Installation